jperilla/gibbs_motif_finding/README.md

 ### Running
 ####`gibbs.py`
 Run gibbs.py to locate sequences of length l in a set of sequences in your input file.
 This code requires python 3 to run.
+Files can be in fasta format or text files with sequences separated by newline.

 To run from teh command line: